 After the view of the valley carry on walking in the same direction, keeping the field boundary on your right, you should arrive and pass through this bridle gate.

-At this next bridle gate, pictured left, the gate being no longer operational!
+At this next bridle gate, pictured above, the gate being no longer operational!
 Ignoring the footpath and bridleway markers indicating right, turn left and walk downhill along the track.
 This track has recently been classified bridle/footpath and not indicated as such on early maps, however the next information board is along this left-hand track.

 From this information board you can learn something of Gotham’s Wartime History during the Second World War.
 The board is appropriately placed near to what remains of a war defence structure.